Skip to main content

 Electronic Throttles

-Of course, the electronic throttle is one of the differences seen.
-In this case, the throttle control is ride-by-wire technology.
-The change makes fuel control from the engine by electronic sensors instead of the older cable-driven system.
+The electronic throttle’s one of the differences, of course, seen.
+In this case, the throttle control’s ride-by-wire technology.
+The change makes fuel control from the engine by electronic sensors.
+In this instance, it’s instead of the older cable-driven system.
 The electrical signal avoids sudden stalls.
 It’s done by the electronic throttle signal sent to a small computer.

 This computer is called an ECU.
 The speed of the bike and gear lets the throttle send a signal.
 The bike signals to the ECU.
 This process allows control over the engine.
 This makes for a smoother ride, better performance, and fuel economy.
 It’s a system that’s, in fact, perfect for beginning riders and, of course, experts.
 Also, the ride-by-wire system automakers use in some cars can be used in bikes.